mtvs/eloquent-hashids/README.md

 ```

-And second, run the following command to publish the config to your Laravel application:
+Also, publish the vendor config files to your application (necessary for the dependencies):

 ```sh
 $ php artisan vendor:publish